animal-tree/Writing-stuff-2/Theories/Consciousness-&-Cosmogenesis.md

 One might posit different origins besides "nothing" and "everything" equally general perhaps, such as cyclicality or infinite "turtles all the way down," but these are all specific somethings and cannot be said to be as general as the two mentioned, leaving the same mysteries, arguably no more general than assuming as default our own universe exactly as it is elementarily outright: "Where did the cycle come from?" or "Where did the infinite recursive turtle-stack come from?"

 But assuming everything gives us a path forward.
 With this intrinsic qualia being ever present in the universe's foundations, the earlier reasoning can both be answered in its high-level and reenforced.
 How?
-By hypothesizing qualia — emotion, observation, imagination — at the root of the universe's nature, as well as the ability for that qualia to compose into orchestrations such as the singularized consciousness humans experience, since those properties and function belong to "everything," [we get a teleology for cosmogenesis](#cosmogenesis-myth) (See Cosmogenesis Myth).
+By hypothesizing qualia — emotion, observation, imagination — at the root of the universe's nature, as well as the ability for that qualia to compose into orchestrations such as the singularized consciousness humans experience, since those properties and function belong to "everything," [we get a teleology for cosmogenesis](#cosmogenesis-myth) (see next chapter).

-### Cosmogenesis Myth<sup>$\text{\color{green}[1.]}$</sup>
+## Cosmogenesis Myth

-> - The Tolkien myth of Middle Earth's cosmogenesis describes the universe Eä as a composition of musical themes evolved from the orchestrations of one being called Ilúvatar.
-I bring this up because there's some truth to the analogy of the universe as music, waves combining and interacting together to create beautiful compositions, and not just beautiful, but also dark, loud, tragic.
-> - The Big Bang Theory deduces some of the earliest moments of the observable universe, but its cosmology doesn't include the first moment — the actual cosmogenetic origin point.

-$\text{\color{green}[1.]:}$ "Myth" doesn't mean it's not true.
+Disclaimer: This is just a myth. ...That doesn't mean it's not true.

-#

-#### "Everything"

 All is originated from "Everything."
 Everything, is the most general default assumption (tied with "nothing").